calcode/calcode.github.io/_posts/2024-08-01-good-product-strategy.md

 permalink: good-product-strategy
 ---

-I set out to answer the question: *What are the qualities of a good product strategy?*
+I set out to answer the question 'what are the qualities of a good product strategy?'

 We all aim to create strategies that are well understood, enabling colleagues to feel comfortable socialising them.
 But how exactly do we achieve that?